ISI-apex/hpsc-utils/doc/README.md

 ### Optionally modify the target code to wait for debugger

-First, if you would like to attach the debugger at some "early" point before the boot of the target software finishes, then you have to manually modify the target code for it to wait for debugger early in the boot.
-One way of doing this is to add a busyloop on a flag variable that you then set from the debugger.
-For example, you can add the busyloop in a fairly early part of ATF in `ssw/hpps/arm-trusted-firmware/lib/cpus/aarch64/cortex_a53.S` in `cortex_a53_reset_func`, like so:
+First, if you would like to attach the debugger at some "early" point before the boot of the target software finishes, then enable a wait loop that is very early in ATF, by enabling the `WAIT_FOR_DEBUGGER` make flag (must shallow-clean first, because make flags don't participate in the dependency tree).

-        .section .data
-        __debugger_attached_ptr: .long 0x0

-        func cortex_a53_reset_func /* existing line of code */

-                ldr    x0, =__debugger_attached_ptr
-        wait_for_debugger:
-                ldr     w1, [x0]
-                cbz     w1, wait_for_debugger

-                /* ... existing code */
+    $ make ssw/prof/PROFILE/bld/clean
+    $ make WAIT_FOR_DEBUGGER=1 ssw/prof/PROFILE/run/zebu

+This loop waits on a memory location pointed to by `__debugger_attached_ptr` to become non-zero.
+The later section in this document show how the bit can be set from the debugger.

 ### Get U-boot relocation offset